KimmoKAhola/The-IoT-Temperature-Observer/README.md

 Entity Framework Core has been used as the ORM of choice and SQL Server is the selected database provider.
 You will need to install the relevant nuget packages.

 # Circuit Diagram

-- [x] Circuit diagram (can be hand drawn)

 <p align="center">
    <img src="https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/circuit-diagram.png">
 </p>

-This project uses two different temperature sensors.
-Both sensors are of the cheaper kind and have an accuracy spread of ±2°C which is quite large but by using 2 different sensors perhaps a better reading could perhaps be obtained by using the mean value.

 # Code snippets
 Below are shortened code snippets to give an example of how the microcontroller can be used to read messages from a telegram chat bot and send data to the ubidots api.
 To view the full code, please check the python files in the repository.